Extension Garden Design, Great Chesterford, Essex

 Planting

-The existing planting in the rear garden already had a relaxed and natural rhythm.
-Rather than replacing it entirely, the planting design focused on enhancing what was already there while introducing soft transitions between the hard landscaping and the surrounding garden.
+The existing planting within the rear garden already had a natural rhythm and sense of maturity, so the planting design focused on enhancing and strengthening what was already working well within the space.

-Outcome
+The Outcome

 “This project was about finding the right balance between the traditional character of the original house and the clean, contemporary lines of the extension.
 By carefully selecting materials and softening the architecture with planting, the garden feels connected to both parts of the home.”